plomlompom/htwtxt/README.md

     sudo setcap 'cap_net_bind_service=+ep' $GOPATH/bin/htwtxt

-### Public sign-up
+### Public or closed sign-up

-By default, sign up / account creation is not open to the public.
+By default, sign up / account creation is not open to the web-browsing public.
 The `--signup` flag must be set explicitely to change that.
+Alternatively, new accounts can be added by starting the program with the `--adduser` flag, followed by an argument of the form `NAME:PASSWORD`.

 ### Set site owner contact info